 - Best Actor (Oscar Martínez) at the Malaga Spanish Film Festival.

 Bernardo, an old-fashioned professor at the University of Buenos Aires with strong convictions, has just buried his wife.
-Although they have been married for more than 30 years he refuses her last wish: to have her ashes into the sea on the Costa del Sol.
+Although they have been married for more than 30 years, he refuses her last wish: to have her ashes thrown into the sea on the Costa del Sol.
 According to him, it was nothing but last-minute alienation.
 But when days later the grave of his deceased wife is desecrated, he is forced to change his mind and start a trip to Spain full of surprises that will change his life forever.

 Love Beats (La Banda)

 - On Thursday, October 31 at 6 pm.
 Buy tickets.

 - Directed by Roberto Bueso, 2019, 87 minutes.